 Film fans worldwide either love him or hate him, but no one can deny that Quentin Tarantino’s work has had a profound impact on the film industry and popular culture over the past thirty years.

 Tarantino generated his fame by injecting nonlinear narratives, memorable soundtracks and a whole load of violence into productions that have become some of the biggest and highest-rated films of all time.
-He’s also worked with some of Hollywood’s biggest stars, namely Leonardo DiCaprio, Samuel L. Jackson, Uma Thurman and Brad Pitt.
+He has worked with some of Hollywood’s biggest stars, namely Leonardo DiCaprio, Samuel L. Jackson, Uma Thurman and Brad Pitt.
 Tarantino has even go so far as to collaborate with other successful directors such as Tony Scott and Robert Rodriguez for True Romance (1993), Four Rooms (1995) and From Dusk til Dawn (1996), offering his unique creativity and distinguishable characteristics time and time again.

-10. Once Upon a Time… In Hollywood (2019)
+10. Once Upon a Time… in Hollywood (2019)

 Tarantino’s latest picture takes place in 1960s Hollywood and acts as a tribute to the movies the filmmaker was raised on.
-With homages being paid to the stars of the sixties, Tarantino provides this somewhat fantastical fairytale with his usual tropes and style.
+With homages being paid to the stars of the sixties, Tarantino provides this somewhat fantastical fairy tale with his usual tropes and style.
 Starring Tarantino patrons Leonardo DiCaprio and Brad Pitt, and introducing Margot Robbie to the Tarantino-verse as Sharon Tate, Once Upon a Time in Hollywood is an entertaining spectacle with a characteristically grizzly end that is to be loved so much more or ever so slightly less than Tarantino’s other work depending on how much you enjoy what he has already made.

 Recommended for you: 10 Best Films 2019: Jacob Davis